Or really anywhere besides work and preferably about to nap.

 You don’t have to attend a class to get similar effects, and this can be done right in your work area.
 Try incorporating simple movement like this Mid-Day Break Yoga from yours truly that doesn’t even require a mat or change of clothes (I filmed it in jeans, as you’ll see).

 You can get as fancy as you want, but my favorite option is to find some stillness, and become aware of my breath while thinking about things that I’m grateful for.
 Try breathing in through your nose for 5 seconds, and out through your mouth for 5 seconds, repeating as many times as you need.

 Maybe sometime I’ll tell you guys the story about how sleep deprived Marybeth fell asleep on her keyboard at work one time and then had to run an EMS call with the keyboard key imprint front and center on her forehead.
 For now, however, I’m going to keep on telling you how not to do that.
 Sometimes even though you try all of the alternatives above you still need a little caffeine boost, and that’s okay.
 This is when I suggest trying alternatives like Matcha Green Tea.
 You can read all about the health benefits in one of my last posts, and the matcha powder itself can be incorporated in both beverages and recipes, like these Matcha Mint Chip Energy Balls.

-There are many matcha powders on the market (I’m currently using ZenMatcha), but just make sure you get a well-sourced powder and steer clear of the “matcha tea” in tea bags, as it only contains a fraction of the nutrients. (pssssst…if you’re reading this in real time, I’m hosting a giveaway later this week.
-Stay tuned.)
+There are many matcha powders on the market (I’m a fan of Encha matcha), but just make sure you get a well-sourced powder and steer clear of the “matcha tea” in tea bags, as it only contains a fraction of the nutrients.

 For more daily inspiration and recipes come and see me on Instagram, Pinterest, and Facebook.
 If you’re interested in learning more about who I am head to this page or my personal Insta.
 See you there 😉